-The full OMB-approved reporting package is accessible at https://mchb.hrsa.gov/data-research-epidemiology/discretionary-grant-data-collection (OMB Number: 0915-0298 | Expiration Date: 06/30/2022).
+The full OMB-approved reporting package is accessible at https://mchb.hrsa.gov/data-research-epidemiology/discretionary-grant-data-collection (OMB Number: 0915-0298 | Expiration Date: 06/30/2022.

-Progress Report(s).
-The recipient must submit a progress report narrative to HRSA annually via the Non-Competing Continuation Renewal in the EHBs, which should address progress against program outcomes (e.g., accomplishments, barriers, significant changes, plans for the upcoming budget year).
+2) Progress Report(s).
+The recipient must submit a progress report narrative to HRSA annually via the Non-Competing Continuation Renewal in the EHBs, which should address progress against program outcomes (e.g., accomplishments, barriers, significant changes, plans for the upcoming budget year), and include annual data on performance measures identified in the Project Narrative, if not captured by DGIS.
 Submission and HRSA approval of a progress report will trigger the budget period renewal and release of each subsequent year of funding.
 Further information will be available in the NOA.

-- 2) Final Report.
+- 3) Final Report.
 The recipient must submit a final report within 90 days after the period of performance ends, which should summarize results, outcomes, lessons learned, and plans for sustainability. - Integrity and Performance Reporting.
 The NOA will contain a provision for integrity and performance reporting in FAPIIS, as required in 45 CFR part 75 Appendix XII.